 Fillings are not just used to deal with dental cavities, they can also be used to repair broken or cracked teeth.
 It can also be used to repair teeth that have been damaged and worn down by tooth grinding.

 What to expect when getting fillings

 During your appointment, your dentist will dull the gum and tissue around the tooth with an anesthetic.
-Next, a laser or drill removes the decayed area of the tooth.
+Next, a special drill removes the decayed area of the tooth.
 The instrument your dentist decides to go with often depends on his/her training and the equipment available.